-Individuals receiving retirement benefits from the Texas Retirement System (TRS) may be employed in limited circumstances on a full or part time basis without affecting their benefits, according to TRS rules and state law.
+Individuals receiving retirement benefits from the Texas Retirement System (TRS) may be employed under certain circumstances on a full or part time basis without affecting their benefits, according to TRS rules and state law.

-Detailed information about employment after retirement is available in the TRS publication "Employment After Retirement."
+Detailed information about employment after retirement is available in the TRS publication Employment After Retirement.
 Employees can contact TRS by calling 800-223-8778 or 512-542-6400.
-TRS information is also available on the Web at www.trs.state.tx.us.
+TRS information is also available on the Web at www.trs.texas.gov.